MrGainn/cve_lmm_data/README.md

   Acript use to calculate the individual feature importance by using the shap method
 ---
  - **`results/RQ1/*`**
-The results of all the LLM's that classified the **3478 CVEs** .
+The results of all the LLM's that classified the **1000 CVEs** before the manual review .
 It's split up in correctly classified and misclassified.

  - **`results/RQ2/*`**
 The results of all the LLM's and traditional classifiers that classified the **916 CVEs** .
 It's split up in correctly classified and misclassified and for the LLM's you can also see the most important field (description, affected items, product date, tags) in their decision